Introduction to the Classical Guitar

 2. Staccato

-• Indicates plucking the string with a muted, percussive sound, often used for a staccato effect.
+• Indicates plucking the string with a muted, percussive sound

 Reading classical guitar music is a fundamental skill that enhances your ability to interpret and perform a wide range of pieces.
-By familiarizing yourself with standard notation and tablature, as well as key symbols and terms, you can develop a deeper understanding of the music you play.
-Regular practice and analysis will help you become a proficient reader, opening up new possibilities in your musical journey.
+Even if you’re more comfortable with TAB, taking the time to learn standard notation will open up new possibilities for musical interpretation you might otherwise miss.

 Practice Tips for Classical Guitar